 Inference: The mean age of subjects with high serum LDL and normal serum LDL are about the same.
 Subjects with high serum LDL have higher weights (163.09lb, sd = 30.45) compared to those with normal serum LDL (159.36lb, sd = 30.78).
 The sex breakdowns are approximately equal among those with normal serum LDL, while there are more females (56%) than males with high serum LDL.
 Subjects who have ever been smokers are of equal proportions between normal and high serum LDL levels.
 The proportions of subjects with past history of Cardiovascular Heart Disease (CHD) are about the same between serum LDL levels.
 There are more subjects with no history of stroke among normal serum LDL levels (87%) compared to high serum LDL levels (81%).
 Lastly, the five-year mortality rate is slightly higher among those with normal serum LDL levels (17%) compared to high serum LDL levels (14%).

+Score：8

+Comments：Serum Low Density Lipoprotein could be divided into four groups.
+Number of subjects in each group could be presented in the table.

 Methods: A two-sample two-sided t-test with unequal variance was conducted.
 Denote μ1 as mean of serum LDL levels among those who survive within 5 years and μ2 as mean of serum LDL levels among those who die within 5 years, then